dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 4. Creating Employee-Alert Assignments

-Next, let's define a database transaction that accepts the name of an employee, the current time and whether they are asking for an extension with an existing assignment.
-This transaction covers the following cases:
+Now that we have a table of alerts, we provide capabilities for employees to request assignments and check what they are supposed to be working on.
+First, we'll define a database transaction that accepts the name of an employee and current time.
+It covers the following cases:

 1. if an employee is looking for a new alert assignment, try to find one and return whether a new assignment is made
-2. if an employee has an existing assignment and needs more time - add more time to the expiration
+2. if an employee has an existing assignment - simply return the current expiration time

-3. if an employee has an existing assignment and is not asking more time - simply return the current expiration time In all cases, if the employee does not exist (first time on duty) - add them to the `employees` table.
+In all cases, if the employee does not exist (first time on duty) - add them to the `employees` table.
 Return the status of the assignment - the alert details and how much time is remaining.

-The transaction looks like so.
-Note the use of [@ArgOptional](../reference/decorators#argoptional) for `more_time`:
+First we create a few auxiliary structures:
 ```typescript
 //Query interfaces (utilities.ts)
 export interface Employee {